dantheman454/habit_app/docs/mindmap/glossary.md

 - **Example**: "Learn Flutter" goal with linked todos and sub-goals
 - **Reference**: See [Data Model](./data_model.md#goal-schema) for schema details

-**Context**: Categorization field for todos, events, and habits.
+**Context**: Categorization field for todos and events.
 Values: 'school', 'personal', 'work' with 'personal' as default.
 Goals do not have context.

 - **Usage**: Filter and organize items by life area
 - **Example**: Work todos vs personal todos for different focus modes